vlifesystems/financialoptomist.com/attribution.md

 # Image Attribution
-FinancialOptomist uses a number of third-party images which are detailed below.
+Money Lantern uses a number of third-party images which are detailed below.

 The following use a [CC0](https://creativecommons.org/publicdomain/zero/1.0/) licence.